brookmoniz/hackdavis2026/README.md

-# MediaPipe Object Detection example with Raspberry Pi
+# MediaPipe Object Detection and Image Classification with Raspberry Pi

-This example uses [MediaPipe](https://github.com/google/mediapipe) with Python on a Raspberry Pi to perform real-time object detection using images streamed from the Pi Camera.
+This example uses [MediaPipe](https://github.com/google/mediapipe) with Python on a Raspberry Pi to perform real-time object detection and image classification using images streamed from a phone camera.
 It draws a bounding box around each detected object in the camera preview (when the object score is above a given threshold).

 ## Set up your hardware